wangkuiyi/k8s-ml/cmu.md

 We highly optimized the AllReduce operation, because the system runs synchronous SGD algorithm, where the effective mini-batch is the sum of those on each GPU.
-If we use more than 32 GPUs, the effective mini-batch size would be too big and it would take too long for the job to converge.
+If we use more than 32 GPUs, the effective mini-batch size would be too big and it would take too many iterations and too long time for the job to converge.
 This is a limitation of parallelism.

 Another problem is low utilization.
 Though the cluster has many nodes, each job cannot use most of them.
 So we need to run many jobs